1. What is the Disability Tax Credit or Disability Tax amount?

 8. I have had disability since birth.
 Is the Disability Tax Credit retroactive?

 Yes.
-You may file retroactive claims for a maximum of the previous 10 years under the Taxpayer Relief provisions.
+You may file retroactive claims for up to10 years under the Taxpayer Relief provisions.

 Yes.
 You can apply for credits/ benefits as long as your restriction lasted continuously for at least one year.

-10. If I am deemed eligible for Disability Tax Credit will it affect my chances of getting approved for other government loans such as OSAP and other student loans?
+10. If I am deemed eligible for the Disability Tax Credit will it affect my chances of getting approved for other government loans such as OSAP?

-No. Your eligibility for Disability Tax Credit will not affect your application for OSAP/student loans.
+No. Your eligibility for the Disability Tax Credit will not affect your application for OSAP/student loans.